tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

   > Subscriptions can't be tested using static responses...

-### test with real subscriptions but test transactions
+### test subscriptions

 1. <https://developer.android.com/google/play/billing/billing_testing.html#test-purchases-sandbox>

+test subscriptions are:

+- purchased with a test card (test trasactions are created)
+- have shortened periods (say, 1 month → 5 minutes)
+- renew 6 times only (cancelled automatically afterwards)
+- can be managed (say, cancelled in GP)

+test subscriptions are not created separately - they are real subscriptions but with special characteristics and behaviour for license testers.

-it's required to create and publish a real subscription in iTunes Connect as described above before you proceed (application itself may stay unpublished).
+=> it's required to create and publish a real subscription in iTunes Connect as described above (application itself may stay unpublished).

 <https://developer.android.com/google/play/billing/billing_admin.html#billing-form-add>: